Topology of irregular isomonodromy times on a fixed pointed curve: Introduction

-In \S~\ref{sec:nonpure_low_rank_examples} we describe all full/nonpure local WMCGs for the irreducible rank-2 root systems, after explaining it is enough to consider a simple Lie algebra.
+In \S~\ref{sec:nonpure_low_rank_examples} we describe all full/nonpure local WMCGs for the irreducible rank-2 root systems, after explaining the classification boils down to simple Lie algebras.

 Finally in \S~\ref{sec:nonpure_type_A_example} we explicitly describe the full/nonpure local WMCGs when $\mf g \in \Set{\mf{gl}_n(\mb C), \mf{sl}_n(\mb C)}$, in the nonabelian case $n \geq 2$.
-This means identifying the ``effective'' subquotient of the Weyl group that controls the Galois covering $\bm B \to \ol{\bm B}$ (a Coxeter-type group), and then compute the fundamental group of the base (an Artin-type group): the inductive step is in \S~\ref{sec:nonpure_type_A_example_step}, where we prove the following.
+This means identifying the `effective' subquotient of the Weyl group that controls the Galois covering (a Coxeter-type group), and then compute the fundamental group of the base (an Artin-type group).
+The inductive step $Q = Az^{-1}$ is in \S~\ref{sec:nonpure_type_A_example_step}, where we prove the following statement.

-\begin{theorem*}[Cf. Prop.~\ref{prop:kernel_stabiliser_type_A}, Cor.~\ref{cor:reduced_weyl_group_type_A} and Prop.~\ref{prop:semipure_braid_group}] The Weyl-stabiliser of $\bm B$ if a direct product of (restricted) wreath products of symmetric groups, and $W_{\mf g \mid \bm{\mf h}}$ is a direct product of symmetric groups; then $\pi_1(\ol{\bm B})$ is the subgroup of braids whose underlying permutation lies in $W_{\mf g \mid \bm{\mf h}}$---an extension of this latter by the pure braid group. \end{theorem*}
+\begin{theorem*}[Cf. Prop.~\ref{prop:kernel_stabiliser_type_A}, Cor.~\ref{cor:reduced_weyl_group_type_A} and Prop.~\ref{prop:semipure_braid_group}] The Weyl-stabiliser of $\bm B_Q$ is a direct product of wreath products of symmetric groups, and the effective quotient $W_{\mf g \mid \bm{\mf h}}$ is a direct product of symmetric groups; then $\Gamma_{\ol Q}$ is the subgroup of braids whose underlying permutation lies in $W_{\mf g \mid \bm{\mf h}}$, and it is an extension of the latter by a pure braid group. \end{theorem*}

-In the general case instead we introduce a family of trees $(T,\bm r)$ with some decoration, called ``ranked'' fission trees, which depend on the choice of the irregular class $\ol Q$ (cf. Def.~\ref{def:ranked_fission_tree}, and compare with the unranked fission trees of~\cite[\S~5]{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}).
+In the general case instead we introduce a family of trees $(T,\bm r)$ with some decoration, called `ranked' fission trees, which depend on the choice of the irregular class $\ol Q$ (cf. Def.~\ref{def:ranked_fission_tree}, and compare with the unranked fission trees of~\cite[\S~5]{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}).
 Their automorphisms control the Coxeter-type groups in the general type-$A$ case:

 \begin{theorem*}[Cf. Thm.~\ref{thm:tree_automorphisms} and Prop.~\ref{prop:split_sequence_weyl_fission_type_A}] The automorphism group $\Aut(T,\bm r)$ of the ranked fission tree is isomorphic to $W_{\mf g \mid \bm{\mf h}}$. \end{theorem*}